tchangkiat/english-chinese-technical-business-terms/README.md

 # English-Chinese Technical / Business Terms
 This is a cheatsheet of technical / business terms which are commonly used in the context of Cloud Computing.
-Some terms are translated using Google Translate; the rest are consolidated based on the conversations which I had with my customers.

 | English | Chinese | Hanyu Pinyin |
 | ----------- | ----------- | ----------- |